1997 Dime Value Checker: Errors List, “D”, “S” & “P” Mint Mark Worth

 1997-S Silver Proof DCAM Dime Value

-The 1997-S silver proof dime was struck with a mintage of 741,678—approximately one-third the production of its clad counterpart.
-These proofs were sold separately in Silver Proof Sets, targeting collectors seeking 90% silver content alongside superior striking quality.
+The 1997-S silver proof dime was struck with a mintage of 741,678 — approximately one-third the production of its clad counterpart — and sold separately in Silver Proof Sets.
+These coins contain 90% silver, giving them genuine precious metal content alongside superior visual appeal.

 Grade distribution follows typical modern proof patterns.
-PR69 Deep Cameo specimens are readily available from original Silver Proof Sets preserved in protective packaging.
-Population data shows over 120 PR70 Deep Cameo examples certified by major services, indicating sufficient perfect specimens exist to meet collector demand.
+PR 69 Deep Cameo specimens are readily available from original Silver Proof Sets that have been preserved in protective packaging.
+Population data shows over 120 PR 70 Deep Cameo examples certified by major services — enough supply to meet collector demand, which helps moderate top-tier premiums compared to older silver proof issues.

 1997-S Silver Proof DCAM Dime Price/Grade Chart